 The Outputs Default selection made with the DIP switch must match the selection made for this feature in the software configuration of this module.
-If the two do not match, a Module Outputs Default Mode Configuration Mismatch fault occurs.
+If the two do not match, a The module Outputs Default Mode Configuration Mismatch fault occurs.